Penalties for PPP Loan Fraud

 Although the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which created the Paycheck Protection Program, does not contain penal provisions for PPP loan fraud, fraud under the program can trigger civil and criminal charges under numerous pre-existing federal statutes.
 Potential charges in federal PPP loan fraud investigations include (but are not limited to):

 Making False Statements to the Small Business Administration (SBA) (18 U.S.C. § 1014)

 Making false statements to the Small Business Administration (SBA) is a federal criminal offense under 18 U.S.C. § 1014.
 The statute imposes penalties for anyone who, “knowingly makes any false statement or report . . . for the purpose of influencing in any way the action of the . . .
 Small Business Administration.”
-This language is broad enough to encompass statements made on companies’ PPP loan applications (including their Borrower Application Forms), as well as companies’ certifications for loan forgiveness.
+This verbiage is broad enough to include statements made on companies’ PPP loan applications (including their Borrower Application Forms), as well as companies’ certifications for loan forgiveness.